teleporthq/teleport-documentation/guides/pack-and-publish-your-project.md

 When used standalone, a [project generator's](/project-generators/flavors.html) output is an in-memory folder structure.
 This allows you to run the generator in any environment without depending on the ability to write to the disk.

 If you want to have a running app and, you can use the [project packer](/project-generators/project-packer.html).
-Think about the packer as a bundle that encapsulates a project generator together with a [publisher](/project-generators/publishers.html) and executes in a pipeline all the necessary steps so as to have a working project.

 In this tutorial, we'll use the **Next project generator** and the **Now publisher**.